obieda01/matlab-figures/README.md

 + The font on the axes and for the annotations is Helvetica.
 + Font sizes and line thicknesses are set for comfortable reading once the figures are inserted [in pairs in a paper](https://github.com/pmichaillat/latex-paper).
 + A collection of color palettes is provided, both for qualitative displays and sequential displays.
 The palettes were created by [ColorBrewer](https://github.com/axismaps/colorbrewer).
-+ The template produces a collection of figures with different plot types and different features:
++ The template produces a collection of basic figures with different plot types and different features:
     * Time series plots: single or multiple series, with or without period areas, with or without above-below areas
-	* Scatter plots: connected or not, with or without above-below areas
+    * Scatter plots: transparent or not, connected or not, with or without above-below areas
-+ Figure dimensions are set to maximize the use of space.
++ Figure dimensions are set to minimize the white space around the content.
 + The figure aspect ratio is 4:3 so the figure can easily be annotated with a presentation software.
 + On a Mac, the figures can easily be annotated with Keynote.
 This procedure is more user friendly, and more flexible, than annotating the figures directly in MATLAB.
 The Keynote file `figures.key` illustrates how to annotate the figures produced by the template.
 + The figures produced by the template are available in PDF format in the `figures` folder.